 Experiments started in March 2010.
 Irrigation system was established for the purpose of producing anti-frost treatments and regulating the micro-climate.
-The role of sprinklers was primarily the prevention of frost damage, contrarily in the present program the goal was to cool the air by increasing evaporation and relative humidity
+The role of sprinklers was primarily the prevention of frost damage; contrarily in the present program the goal was to cool the air by increasing evaporation and relative humidity

 The treatment began nearly one month prior to blooming.
 The position of the micro-sprinklers was planned at three levels: around the trunks, a few cm above to the soil surface, in the crown region and one half meter above the crown.
+We have used the micro sprinklers to irrigate 3 adjacent trees.
+In the case of cooled trees the flowering datum displayed in the results session refer to the average of the 3 trees.
+The meteorological station was placed on the crown of the cooled middle tree in order to minimize the effect of unirrigated trees' microclimate.